June Winters: Life and career

 In 1944 Winters was one of several entertainers who volunteered at the Stage Door Canteen to entertain American troops.
 In 1946 she began working as a nightclub singer in Manhattan.
 From 1948 through 1951 she starred in multiple vaudeville productions at Radio City Music Hall; performing as a soloist with an orchestra led by conductor Alexander Smallens, and with entertainers like The Rockettes, and Cilly Feindt.
-On screen she performed in the 1950 film International Burlesque.

 In 1943 Winters met trumpeter and songwriter Hugo Peretti, and the couple married that same year.
 Their marriage lasted until Peretti's death forty three years later in 1986.
 Together the couple had two daughters, and they co-founded Mayfair Records in 1946.
 In 1947 the couple released Lady in Blue, the first of many children's albums featuring Winters as that eponymous character on the Mayfair label.
 By 1949, Winters's character "The Lady in Blue" was appearing periodically on children's programs on NBC Radio and NBC television, and had its own comic strip, in addition to having a series of children's albums.
-By 1951 she had her own radio program, Lady in Blue, on NBC Radio on Saturday mornings.
+On screen she performed in the 1950 film International Burlesque By 1951 she had her own radio program, Lady in Blue, on NBC Radio on Saturday mornings.

 In 1957 Mayfair Records was acquired by the newly formed Roulette Records with Peretti hired to lead the children's division of the record label.
 Thereafter, Winter's recordings as 'Lady in Blue' were released on the Roulette label.
 By the time she retired from performance in the 1960s, Winters had recorded dozens of children's albums as the 'Lady in Blue'.

 In addition to her children's albums, Winters also recorded popular music.
 In 1942 she was signed with Continental Records, and recorded the songs "All Alone", "Last Night on the Back Porch", "Night Time", and "I Will Find My Way" for her first recording.
 In 1950 she recorded Jerry Bresler's "Christmas in My Heart" for Mercury Records.
 In 1954 she released singles "Reading Old Letters" and "I Don't Want to Be Worshipped"; again with Mercury Records.

 Winters died in Bergenfield, New Jersey on March 29, 2015, at the age of 96.